gbgg/aama-data/bin/README.md

 * **Build query string**: In some cases  property and/or value identifiers are given directly as command-line arguments; in others the script first displays by way of prompt a table of relevant properties/values or "paradigm identifiers" (see below, "pnames"), out of which the user makes a selection.
 The tables are either formatted directly by perl/sed commands in the script, or are print-outs of stored lists generated ahead of time by the list-generation scripts mentioned below.
 * **Transform  query string into SPARQL query**.
 For some simple queries this can be done by direct substitution of language-, property-, and value-identifiers into a query template; in others a distinct query needs to be generated (usually by a perl sub-script).
 * **Format response**.
 Currently almost all fuseki s-query scripts are set for output in tsv format.
 This is transformed into appropriate tablular (STDOUT/txt/html) display either directly in the shell script itself, or by a perl sub-script.
-* **QUERY AND DISPLAY DEMO** bin/aama-query-and-display.sh  is a provisional menu-driven command-line app for  cycling  through the following 'display-' and 'generate-' shell scripts to demonstrate  different kinds of  query strings, their transformation into SPARQL   queries, and a tabular display of the resulting response.
-(NB: This script presupposes that fuseki has been launched in another tab or window by bin/fuseki.sh.)

 * On inspection it will be obvious that there is considerable overlap among these exploratory scripts, and that many of these could be unified into a single script (with extra arguments, subroutines, etc.) if that turned out to be useful.
 For now the principal role of these scripts is to serve something of a rough model/prototype for eventual GUI operations with drop-down lists, etc.

-* The scripts are named (pending unification) in accordance with the following conventions:
+* *Script Names.* The scripts are named (pending unification) in accordance with the following conventions:
     1. **pos** properties:
         * *fv* (finite verb).
 These are terms with 'pos=Verb', and which are marked for the property 'person'.
         * *nfv* (non-finite verb).
 All other 'pos=Verb' forms, including participles, stems, etc.